-- CPU upgrades are possible
+- CPU upgrades are an option.

 - The Classic Mac Pro, Not Dead and Certainly Not Forgotten, Jay, The House of Moth, 2018.05.06.
 Literally thousands of user still love and use the classic “cheese grater” Mac Pro with its multitude of upgrade options.

 - The 2009 Mac Pro value equation, Dan Knight, Mac Musings, 2009.03.04.
 In terms of sheer power, the Nehalem-based Mac Pro is designed for heavy listing.
 But how much power do you really need?

 - 27″ iMac issues, Windows 7 drives users to Apple, Flash support ending for G3 Macs, and more, Mac News Review, 2009.12.18.
 Also Macs again #1 in reliability, cleaning and disinfecting your Mac, OWC adds 32 GB upgrades for 2009 Mac Pro, MoFi 3G network router to go, and more.

 - Danish cops use Macs, Mac Pro hits 3.33 GHz, data on problematic Late 2009 iMacs, and more, Mac News Review, 2009.12.11.
 Also Intel i3 specs leaked, dedicated keypad for Gmail users, HK’s crystal speaker system, California may side with Apple on smoker’s warranties, and more.